 - Borrelial lymphocytoma

-- Acrodermatitis chronica atrophicans (due to B afzelii)
+- Acrodermatitis chronica atrophicans (this is due to B. afzelii)

 Ticks occur in high grass, brush, woodland and leafy forest.
 The main hosts for the ticks and borrelia are small to medium-sized animals in Europe and deer in North America.